-Norman has traveled several times to Haiti since the 2010 earthquake to help design Miracle Village and Abundant Life Marketplace, a 78-acre sustainable community being developed by Love a Child, Inc. (www.Loveachild.com) In addition, Norman’s staff at TCS has provided technical support from Naples.
+Norman has traveled several times to Haiti since the 2010 earthquake to help design Miracle Village and Marketplace, a 78-acre sustainable community being developed by Love a Child, Inc. (LAC).
+TCS provides planning, design and technical support services from Naples.

 Norman is part of an Engineering Ministries International (EMI) team that includes retired Collier County Stormwater Director John Boldt and Naples surveyors George Hackney and Guy Adams.
 The EMI team provides surveying, planning and engineering services on the site located in Fond Parisien, east of Port Au Prince.
 The Miracle Village community has over 500 homes designed to be hurricane and earthquake resident.

 “This project is an important part of the rebuilding effort in Haiti,” Norman explains.
 “This new community has helped the injured and homeless in Haiti begin to move forward with their lives.
 It was incredibly rewarding to work with Love a Child on this project.”

 The project includes recreation and education facilities, as well as commercial space and preserves areas.
 The Marketplace is a 16-acre commercial area creating jobs for residents of Miracle Village and the surrounding Fond Pariesien community.
 The Miracle Village and The Marketplace is adjacent to the orphanage run by Love a Child which is home to 70 children, a radio station, medical clinic, Tilapia farm and regional food distribution warehouse.
 The Love a Child outreach program includes 13 schools where they educate and feed over 5,000 children daily, and food distribution that reaches thousands of Haitian families.